shivakumar-617181/Docker/Docker Commands/docker-compose Related Commands/README.md

-docker compose related commands:-
+**docker compose related commands:-**

-docker-compose up -d -f (docker-compose YMAL file) This Command is used to  start containers which are specified in the docker compose file.
+**docker-compose up -d -f (docker-compose YMAL file)**

-docker-compose stop
+This Command is Used to  Start Proceeses Which are Specified In The docker-compose File.

+**docker-compose stop**

-This Command is Used to stop all docker-compose resources
+This Command is Used to Stop all docker-compose file Resources

-docker-compose down
+**docker-compose down**

-Used to Destroy the all docker-compose file related resources.
+This Command is Used to Destroy the all docker-compose File Related Resources.

-docker-compose logs -f
+**docker-compose logs -f**

-Shows all logs in real time of the docker-compose file related commands.
+Shows all Logs In Real Time Of The docker-compose file Related Resources.

-docker-compose logs (serviceName)
+**docker-compose logs (serviceName)**

-Shows logs of a specific service related docker-compose file which is used to create compose.
+Shows Logs of Specific Service Related docker-compose file Which Is Used for Create the Compose.

+**docker-compose ps**

+It Will Shows The docker-compose Related Running Containers.

-docker-compose ps
+**docker-compose ps -a**
-It will shows the docker-compose related Processes/containers.

-docker-compose top
+It Will Shows The docker-compose Related Running & Stopped Containers.

+**docker-compose top**

-It will shows the all docker-compose resources consumption for the processes.
+It will Shows the All docker-compose Resources Consumption for the Processes.